Neru (film): Filming

 Principal photography commenced on 17 August 2023, coinciding with the commencement of the Malayalam month of Chingam, considered an auspicious day.
 It began with a customary pooja function held at the Freemasons Club in Vazhuthacaud, Kerala.
 Subsequent filming took place in and around Thiruvananthapuram.
 Mohanlal joined the sets in Chitranjali Studio in early September.
-Filming was wrapped up on 4 October 2023.
-Satheesh Kurup was the cinematographer.
-Art director was Boban, while costumes were designed by Jeethu's wife Linta Jeethu.
+Filming was wrapped on 4 October 2023.
+Satheesh Kurup handled the cinematography.
+The costumes were designed by Jeethu's wife Linta Jeethu.

 Music

-The film's music was composed by Vishnu Shyam with lyrics for the songs written by Vinayak Sasikumar.
+The film's music was composed by Vishnu Shyam with lyrics written by Vinayak Sasikumar.
 A pre-release single, "Roohe", was released on 19 December 2023, sung by Karthik along with a chorus by Shyam and Cathy Jeethu.
 The Times of India called it an "evocative composition" that showcases the "emotional ambiance of the narrative" which "further cemented the film's genre as an emotional drama".
 The soundtrack was released, two days later, which includes themes from the film and the trailer.